 Playing indoors or want to start with a simpler game?
 Quickball is a fast-paced game similar to baseball that can be played indoors or out.
 Everyone gets to hit and, with plastic bats and foam balls, it's a fun way to learn baseball basics more quickly.
-Learn how to play Quickball by going to CRSFPortal.org and watching our Classroom training video!
+Learn how to play Quickball by going to RipkenFoundation.org.